Equality and diversity

 Did you know that hate crime is any criminal offence committed against an individual or property that is motivated by a person's hatred of someone because of their actual or perceived race, religion, transgender identity, sexual orientation or disability?

-WHG and Wheatley Group is a Third Party Reporting Centre and we work in partnership with Police Scotland to ensure all victims and witnesses are able to report hate crimes.
+Wheatley Homes Glasgow and Wheatley Group are Third Party Reporting Centres and we work in partnership with Police Scotland to ensure all victims and witnesses are able to report hate crimes.

 If you’re the victim or witness of a hate crime, get in touch.
 We treat all reports of hate crime seriously.